raulpe7eira/valoriza/README.md

 This repository is the code corresponding to the [nlw#6 - trilha nodejs](https://nextlevelweek.com/) lab.

-> The project simulates an compliments management API that allows to register users, tags, compliments and authenticate users.
+> The project simulates an recognition among teammates management API that allows to register users, tags, compliments with authentication and retrieves some listings.

 ## Gets dependencies, setups database and starts application